The growth of electric vehicles and the move towards driverless

 Although electric cars are now very much normal, they still only make up a small percentage of sales.
 They do, however, continue to grow and 2018 is sure to see them grab a bigger slice of the market.

 There will be several new electric cars hitting the road in 2018, with the new Nissan Leaf one of the most anticipated.

 With registrations of alternatively-fuelled vehicles trebling over the past five years, it’s set to be a big year for electric.
 And, although somewhat further off, expect to see real progress in driverless cars in 2018.
 Sure, they won’t be on the roads any time soon, but manufacturers are working hard on them and expect to see big strides made.

 Audi has been waiting, it says, for battery tech to improve enough to give any all-electric cars it produces a 300-mile range.
 That time has come, so expect an e-tron SUV to come along in 2018.

 Hyundai is planning a dedicated fuel cell model, previewed by the FE Fuel Cell concept.
 It’ll follow the ix35 FCV, which brought the tech close to production territory.

-Jaguar will bring its I-Pace to market, with a range of at least 300 miles, power of 395bhp and 62mph in four seconds.
+Jaguar will bring its I-Pace to the market, with a range of at least 300 miles, power of 395bhp and 62mph in four seconds.
 And the best-selling fully electric car in the world will get a major facelift.
-The second-gen model gets a more powerful battery pack which, crucially, increases on-paper range to 235 miles.
+The second-gen model gets a more powerful battery pack which, crucially, on paper, increases its range to 235 miles.